nachocpol/nachodevblog/content/posts/Haack-series-generator-exporter.md

 series = []
 +++

 After the initial research generating the 2D Haack nose cone, I finished the full 3D generator.
-This tool allows you to tweak and export the 3D as an .OBJ that you can import to your CAD package.
+This tool allows you to tweak and export the nose cone as an OBJ.

-As a test, I 3D printed this nose cone:
+You can see the results of printing using the tool:

 ![](../../images/Haack/3dprintresult.jpg "Results")